google-fu-master/RiverTournament/rules.md

   <ul>
     <li class="numbered-1">The tournament director reserves the right to refuse entry to any player, or to immediately remove any player from an ongoing tournament, for any reason.
 This includes, but is not limited to:
       <ul type="a">
-        <li>Unsportsmanlike behavior of any kind at River or other pool tournaments in the Oregon community (APA, BCA, APL, etc.).</li>
+        <li>Unsportsmanlike behavior of any kind at River or ANY other tournament, league, or pool event in the Oregon community (APA, BCA, APL, etc.).</li>
         <li>Signs of substance impairment.</li>
         <li>Ineligible Fargo rating.</li>
         <li>Suspected or proven manipulation of Fargo ratings (sandbagging).</li>